MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 ## Service phone numbers

+**This section describes service numbers available with Microsoft Calling Plans.
+For information about service numbers for Operator Connect and Direct Routing, contact your provider.**

-There are two types of service phone numbers--toll and toll-free--which can be assigned to services such as Audio Conferencing, auto attendants, or call queues.
+There are two types of service phone numbers for Calling Plans--toll and toll-free--which can be assigned to services such as Audio Conferencing, Auto Attendants, or Call Queues.
 Service numbers have a higher concurrent call capacity than user numbers.
 Service number availability varies by country/region and the type of number (whether it's a toll or toll-free number).

  - **Toll service numbers** - There are two types of toll service numbers, which may incur a toll cost to the caller: